-Help your child understand that all feelings are ‘normal’ and healthy, even the more difficult ones like anger and sadness.
+Understanding that all feelings are ‘normal’ and healthy, even the more difficult ones like anger and sadness, is important.
 It is how you show your feelings that counts.

 Knowing how to cope with ‘big feelings’ is an important skill.
 We need to be able to manage our thoughts and feelings when times are hard.

-- When your child is angry encourage them to tell people ‘I’m angry about that’ but then help them find ‘good ways’ to manage the feeling; counting to ten, taking time out and breathing slowly.
-There are more healthy ways to manage anger *here*
+When your child is angry encourage them to tell people ‘I’m angry about that’ but then help them find ‘good ways’ to manage the feeling.
+Try;

-- When your child is happy or proud enjoy the moment with them.
-Talk about what has happened, and how.
+When your child is happy or proud enjoy the moment with them.
+Talk about what has happened.
 Thinking through things that have gone well can help children see their part in it, and build confidence.

-- Be a good example!
-Talk about your own feelings, and manage your reactions in a healthy way – seek help if you know this is something you find hard.
-The Norfolk Wellbeing Service is a service you can refer yourself to.
+Be a good example!
+Talk about your own feelings, and manage your reactions in a healthy way.
+Seek help if you know this is something you find hard.
+Have a look at the Norfolk Wellbeing Service for more information.

 If you always protect your child from disappointment and difficulty, they miss out on learning their strengths and ways to overcome hard times.
 This may make them feel out of control and helpless when they face challenges.

-Not fixing it does not mean your child needs to cope alone – you can work together to make things better;
+Not fixing a problem does not mean your child needs to cope alone.
+Work together to make things better.

 It is by learning from good and bad experiences that you can help your child build the resilience that will help them throughout life.